Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Theoretical Properties

 (A6) Let $\Delta (M)=\|\bmu-\bH_M\bmu\|$ where $\bmu=\bZ_{M_0}\bbeta_{M_0}$.
 We assume the following identifiability condition:

 This condition ensures that the true model can be differentiated from the other models.

-(A7) A variable screening procedure could be used to reduce the size of $\mathcal{M}$ when $p$ is too large in practice.
-Denote the class of candidate models resulted from the screening procedure by $\mathcal{M}^*$.
-Then we need the following conditions:
+(A7) There exists a variable screening procedure to reduce the size of $\mathcal{M}$ when $p$ is too large in practice.
+Denote the class of candidate models resulting from the screening procedure by $\mathcal{M}^*$.
+Existence follows from